-The Board of Trustees normally meets once each term.
+The Board of Trustees normally meets once every half term.
 The Board establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees and other groups.
-It receives reports including policies from its committees for ratification.
-It monitors the activities of the Committees through the minutes of their meetings.
+The Board receives reports including policies from its Committees for ratification and routinely monitors the activities of the Committees through the minutes of their meetings.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.

-The Trustees and Board of Trustees have devolved responsibility for day-to-day management of the Academies to the Headteachers and Heads of School and Senior Management Team (SMT).
-The SMT comprises the Headteacher, Deputy Headteacher, Heads of Departments and the Business Manager.
+The Trustees and Board of Trustees have devolved responsibility for day to day management of the Academies to the Headteachers and Heads of School and Senior Management Team (SMT).
+The SMT comprises the Headteacher, Deputy Headteacher, Heads of Departments.
 The SMT implement the policies laid down by the Trustees and report back to them on performance.